From our Founder

-In 2016, I met another Alex, by the name of Ashraf, who left home when he was just five years old.
+In 2016, I met another Alex named Ashraf, who left home when he was just five years old.
 This child spent the next seven years living on the street of one of the largest slums in Kampala.
 Addicted to sniffing petrol Ashraf spent his days high, scavenging for food, collecting plastic bottles and scrap metal for mere pennies.
 Ashraf, like Alex, is very bright.
-Ashraf attended school for only two years, but reads and thinks like a child who has been in school all of his young life.
+Ashraf attended school for only two years but reads and thinks like a child who has been in school all of his young life.

-It is Ashraf who inspired me to expand Shule's vision to include helping children living on the streets.
+Ashraf inspired me to expand Shule's vision to include helping boys living on the streets.

 With education being our number one priority, I invite you to join Shule in moving children off the streets and into the classroom.